What is a Map-a-thon?

 Thank you to the wonderful organisations supporting the SSSI National Bushfire Recovery Map-a-thon

 Can I only attend for part of the day?

 You sure can - we understand that being a weekend, people will have prior commitments.
-While the event will run from 10am - 4pm, you are welcome to join for as long or short as is convenient for you, especially if you are participating remotely from home.
+While the event will run on Saturday 31 October 2020 from 10am AEDT for a 24 hour period.
+You are welcome to join for as long or short as is convenient for you, especially if you are participating remotely from home.